 How early do I need to arrive in New York City prior to surgery?

 Your surgeon will be able to advise you most appropriately about the timing of your stay.
 Typically, depending on your procedure, your pre-operative consultation, medical clearance appointments, and pre-operative education class may be scheduled 1-2 weeks prior to your surgery.
 This time may be shorter for minor outpatient procedures.

 Can I reserve a private room in advance?

-Private rooms are limited and based on availability; however, we will do our best to accommodate your request.
+Though private rooms are limited and based on availability, we will do our best to accommodate your request.
 At HSS, we offer four types of private inpatient rooms:

 - Classic Select

 The Premier and Premier Select rooms located on our 11 North unit feature a larger seating area and an additional set of amenities for your comfort.
 To learn more about our various room types or to request a private room, please speak with our C2C team.

 HSS provides excellent nursing care to its patients.
 Private duty nursing is an additional professional service of one-on-one care, administered by an identifiable health professional or allied health professional, (i.e. a Registered Nurse or a Nurse Aide).
 All private duty personnel arranged by HSS are trained in orthopedic care and have been oriented to the policies, procedures and routines unique to Hospital for Special Surgery.

 Who do I contact to arrange for private duty nursing services?